vinsonchuong/project_bootstrap/rails/README.md

 ## Development
 ### Getting Started
-We assume that the following external dependencies are setup and available:
+The application requires the following external dependencies:
 * PostgreSQL
 * Ruby 2.1.1
 * Bundler
-* Zeus

 The rest of the dependencies are handled through:
 ```bash